 Written and first recorded by Paul Jabara (1978).

 Hit version by Donna Summer (US #3/R&B #5/UK #51 NETH #8 1978).

-From the wiki: “‘Last Dance’ was written by Paul Jabara and first recorded by him in 1978.
+From the wiki: “‘Last Dance’ was written by Paul Jabara and was first recorded by him in 1978.
 According to the song’s co-producer Bob Esty, Paul Jabara locked Donna Summer in a Puerto Rico hotel bathroom and forced her to listen to a cassette of him singing a rough version of ‘Last Dance’.
-Summer liked the song and Jabara asked Esty to work with him on an arrangement for Summer to use for her recording.
+Summer liked the song and Jabara asked Esty and her producer Giorgio Moroder to work with him on an arrangement for Summer to use for her recording.

 First recorded by Featherbed feat.
 Barry Manilow (1971).

 Based on “Prelude in C Minor” by Frederic Bach.

 Hit versions by Barry Manilow (US #4/UK #25 1975), Donna Summer (US #52/Dance #3/UK #40 1976), Take That (UK #3 1992).

 From the wiki: “‘Could It Be Magic’ was co-written by Barry Manilow and Tony Orlando (based on Chopin’s Prelude in C-Minor) and first recorded by Featherbed, a `ghost’ group consisting of session musicians led by the vocals of a very young Manilow.
 Manilow, in 1970, was unproven as a pop-song arranger and was therefore not permitted to arrange the original backing track himself upon the song’s first release in 1971.
 Instead, the original version of the song was produced under the hand of producer Tony Orlando.